-- title,
+- title.

 - resume,

 - location(s) where work will be performed,

-- itemize the total cost and the number of estimated hours for each individual named above.

 Offerors must provide reference names and phone numbers for similar projects the offeror's firm has completed.

 Licensing and Legal requirements: It will be the successful offeror's responsibility to assure that all persons working under the terms of the contract meet and maintain any legal requirements for licensing and Continuing Education.
 The Department will not be responsible for providing initial or remedial training to contract personnel.